-- Poke Bowl – Poke is another Hawaii favorite which consists of marinated (in multiple flavors) Ahi tuna over rice.
+- Poke Bowl – Poke is another Hawaii favorite that consists of marinated (in multiple flavors) Ahi tuna over rice.

 What to wear?
 What to pack?

-Although not necessary but recommended is to bring some casual dress clothes if you plan on experiencing the Honolulu nightlife.
-Some places actually do have a strict dress code so for guys a long sleeve collar shirt, firm pressed jeans, and clean sneakers or are permitted.
-For girls a casual dress, romper, or skirt and blouse will do.
+Although not necessarily recommended is to bring some casual dress clothes if you plan on experiencing the Honolulu nightlife.
+Some places actually do have a strict dress code so, for guys a long sleeve collar shirt, firmly pressed jeans, and clean sneakers or are permitted.
+For girls, a casual dress, romper, or skirt and blouse will do.
 If you’re coming here during the winter, check out my tropical winter outfits for the week.